mathigon/textbooks/content/euclidean-geometry/content.md

 > id: impossible-1

-This still sounds pretty simple, but doubling the cube is actually impossible in [Euclidean geometry](gloss:euclidean-geometry)!
+This still sounds pretty simple, but doubling the cube is actually impossible in [Euclidean geometry](gloss:euclidean-geometry), using only straight-edge and compass!
 For the citizens of Delos this unfortunately meant that all hope was lost.
 There are two other constructions that are famously impossible.
-Mathematicians spent great amounts of time trying to find a solution – but without success:
+Mathematicians devoted a great amount of time trying to find a solution – but without success:

 ::: column(width=220)